Soft Tissue Sarcoma - Board Review Summary

 Current interpretation: retroperitoneal RT remains a case-by-case multidisciplinary decision.
 Pre-op RT is often favored for selected liposarcomas, especially WDLPS.
 Post-op RT for retroperitoneal STS is not recommended.

-PART VI — CROSS-CUTTING HIGH-YIELD POINTS
+PART VII - CROSS-CUTTING HIGH-YIELD POINTS

 - NCI EBRT: improves local control in both low- and high-grade extremity STS, without improving OS.